A Tenth Revolution Group Company

 Average working hours

-Permanent employees who took part in our survey work between 10 and 70 hours per week—with 1% of respondents telling us they work over 60 hours a week.
-The average working week was found to be 42 hours.
+Permanent employees who took part in our survey work between 12 and 60 hours per week—with 1% of respondents telling us they work over 60 hours a week.
+The average working week was found to be 41 hours, with full-time employees working an average of 42 hours per week and part-time employees averaging 12 hours per week.

 Paid time off by region